transpocamp/transportationcamp.org/events/phl2022-summer/index.markdown

 **The TCPHL22 team is pleased to be hosting our second-annual Summer Gathering event on Saturday, July 23, 2022.**

-> <h3>NOTE!
-The Summer Gathering date is tentative and will be confirmed by mid-May at the latest.
-If making travel plans, we suggest refundable/modifiable options.</h3>

 Initially formed as an extension of our 2021 virtual conference to offer a safe, outdoor in-person experience, the event was such a blast, we're keeping it going as a standalone event.

 As with last year, the event will feature a day of urban exploration with fellow TransportationCamp participants, concluding with a happy hour in the afternoon.